ShapeICP: Iterative Category-level Object Pose and Shape Estimation from Depth: Introduction

+Second, although methods such as self-supervised learning and sim-to-real transfer can help circumvent the annotation difficulty, we seek a different avenue by devising a \diffcolor{learning-free iterative estimation algorithm based on the iterative closest point (ICP) algorithm \cite{besl1992method} and alternating minimization.
+Third, we further adapt a set of robust estimation techniques, such as expectation-maximization, multi-hypothesis tracking, and shape classification, to cope with the local minimum problem in the estimation process.
+The option of using an image-based shape classification network for shape initialization only requires training on the ground-truth object shape, which is practically more accessible than the ground-truth pose since object scanning and depth fusion techniques \cite{hornung2013octomap} are mature.}

-We evaluate our method on the NOCS REAL dataset \cite{wang2019normalized} and find better or comparable performance to many learning-based methods even though our method is at the disadvantage that no pose-annotated data are used.
-Besides the performance comparison, the evaluation of our method also reveals what can be already accomplished without learning and why learning may be needed at some places in this estimation task.
-These insights are traditionally difficult to draw from the evaluation of black-box style learning-based methods.
+Lastly, we evaluate our method on the NOCS REAL dataset \cite{wang2019normalized} and find it better or comparable to many learning-based methods, even though our method is at the disadvantage that no pose-annotated data are used.
+The evaluation of our method also reveals what can already be accomplished without learning and why learning may be needed in some places.
+These insights are traditionally difficult to draw from the evaluation of black-box style learning-based methods. \diffcolor{We provide more extensive evaluation and analysis in \supplementary.}